AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 }
 ```

 If you're wondering about `script/shapeUtils.js`, it is an auxiliary file containing private code consumed by `script.js` that doesn't need to be exposed to the iFrame in this specific project.
 The code of the blank template is as follows.
-Please use the iFrame and Document API tabs to switch between the two domains and find a dropdown in the top-right corner to select which file to show.<span id="code-start"></span>

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="4" languages="index.html, index.js, code.js, shapeUtils.js"/>

 #### iFrame

 ```html
 <!DOCTYPE html>